 Her hair is (naturally) brown, she wears her uniform skirt long (because she's extremely self-conscious about her height) and refuses to wear the bow (because she thinks it draws attention to her flat chest).
 All are considered delinquent fashion statements.

-Huge Schoolgirl: Sotomura-san.
-She's so self-conscious about it that she leans down to speak to most people - combined with her unnatural grin, she tends to lose terrifying.
+Huge Schoolgirl: Sotomura.
+She's so self-conscious about it that she leans down to speak to most people - combined with her unnatural grin, she tends to look terrifying.
 Unfortunately, even when she maintains good posture it frightens people, so she can't win.

 Not Blood Siblings: Sotomura and her little brother are, but most people who see them together are convinced they're not and that he's just an underling.

-Not So Different (oblivious example): Himeki-san, the Spoiled Sweet girl who wants to be a delinquent just like Sotomura-san has no idea that Sotomura is actually just as sweet as she is.
+Not So Different: Himeki-san, the Spoiled Sweet girl who wants to be a delinquent just like Sotomura-san, has no idea that Sotomura is actually just as sweet as she is.